|Docs and Info|

 The current development team consists of Bill Pugh and Andrey Loskutov.

-Current funding for FindBugs comes from a Google Faculty Research Awards.
-We'd be interested in
+The most recent funding for FindBugs comes from a Google Faculty Research Awards.

 Numerous people have made significant contributions to the FindBugs